 Note: Some scholars may consider a particular stop good, while others consider the same stop sufficient, and still others consider it complete.
 This comes from variances in conclusions as to the make-up of the grammatical sentence.

 It’s allowed to begin with what comes after a complete or sufficient stop under any circumstances.
-Also, it’s allowed to start with that which comes after a good stop, only if it’s the end of an Ayah.
+Also, it’s allowed to start with that which comes after a good stop, only if it is the end of an Ayah.
 You can stop on a correct meaning in the middle of an Ayah, then start your recitation the way mentioned before.

 In case of the not allowed starts, Muslim should rather go back till he/she starts from a suitable meaning in the Ayah through which he makes the stop.
 This is especially when the Ayah is long and it’s hard to come with it as a whole at once.

 To conclude, after this long journey, you should be patient in reading the Quran.
 Remember that as long as you exert your effort to learn and improve your recitation, then you are on the track.
 Success is a continuation.
 Always keep in mind that learning Tajweed is a gateway for understanding the Quran to apply it.
 Application is the cornerstone.